-Besides living in a neighborhood where the streets flood after a heavy rain, the drainage on our property is subpar – especially in our backyard swamp.
-Summer in Virginia Beach was a wet one, with a lot of rain and high humidity (the prime time for mold growth).
+Besides living in a neighborhood where the streets flood after a heavy rain, the drainage on our property is subpar.
+Especially in our backyard swamp.
+Summer in Virginia Beach was a wet one, with a lot of rain and high humidity.
+This is the prime time for mold growth.
 By July I noticed mold spores popping up on the bathroom ceiling.
-Thanks to Google and asking everyone I knew who might have a tiny clue on what to do, we cleaned the surface with vinegar (*NEVER USE BLEACH TO CLEAN MOLD), while wearing a mask and gloves – and the mold was gone.
+So I went to Google for advice.
+I also asked everyone I knew who might have a tiny clue on what to do.
+As a resilt, we cleaned the surface with vinegar (*NEVER USE BLEACH TO CLEAN MOLD) while wearing a mask and gloves – and the mold was gone.

-As I was most concerned with the health of ourselves, our kids, and the 2 cats, I dug deeper in my mold research and went immediately to Home Depot & Lowes to stock up on dehumidifiers as we took our next steps in figuring out the moldy situation.
+I was most concerned with the health of ourselves, our kids, and the 2 cats.
+Hence, I dug deeper in my mold research.
+I also went immediately to Home Depot & Lowes to stock up on dehumidifiers.
+Then we took our next steps in figuring out the moldy situation.

 We quickly crossed off “new roof” from our list, as it wasn’t the issue of any of this.
 Next calling a restoration company that had great reviews and a good reputation for solving strange problems.
 Instead of wasting my time or taking my money (their words exactly), they directed me to call Stokes Environmental Associates out of Norfolk and to ask for Quinn Zimmerman specifically.